dolansanchez/MMIWG-Project/README.md

 MMIWG-Project:
 A repository for code used in my Capstone Project at the University of Arizona iSchool.
 The project analyzes a corpus of Tweets related to the movement behind Missing and Murdered Indigenous Women and Girls, #MMIWG.
-The tweets were collected from Twitter's Premium Search API using twarc, a command line tool and Python library for archiving Twitter JSON data: https://github.com/DocNow/twarc

-The dataset is avaialable as tweet IDs in the file mmiwg-tweet-ids.txt.
+The tweets were collected from Twitter's Premium Search API using twarc, a command line tool and Python library for archiving Twitter JSON data: https://github.com/DocNow/twarc The dataset of collected tweets is avaialable as tweet IDs in the file mmiwg-tweet-ids.txt.
 The tweet IDs can be hydrated using twarc's Hydrator: https://github.com/DocNow/hydrator Learn about why: https://medium.com/on-archivy/on-forgetting-e01a2b95272#.lrkof12q5

 This code was written to clean Twitter data and run a simple dictionary based affect analysis.